toradex/toradex-torizon-manifest/README.md

 TorizonCore is installed via the [Toradex Easy Installer](https://developer.toradex.com/software/toradex-easy-installer).
 The latest builds can be obtained by enabling the **Toradex Continous Integration Server** feed in the Toradex Easy Installer Feeds dialog.
 We currently have three flavors of images:

-* torizon-core-docker: A full featured image containing docker and OTA.
+* torizon-core-docker: A full-featured image containing docker and OTA.
 * torizon-core-balena: Similar to the above but with Balena instead of docker for a smaller footprint.
 * torizon-core-lite: A minimal image only containing OTA.

-As of now the following machines are supported:
+As of now, the following machines are supported:
 * Colibri i.MX7 (raw NAND & eMMC)
 * Colibri i.MX6
 * Apalis i.MX6